zapplea/sentiment_coarse_model/sentiment/coarse_nn/README.md

 'lstm_cell_size': seed['lstm_cell_size'],
 'lookup_table_words_num': 30000000,  # 2074276 for Chinese word embedding
-'padding_word_index': 0,  # the index of #PAD# in word embeddings list
+'padding_word_index': 0,  # the index of #PAD# in word embeddings list 'reg_rate': 0.03,
-# flexible parameter
-'reg_rate': 0.03,
 'lr': 0.03,  # learing rate
 'atr_pred_threshold': 0,
-# if score of attribute is larger than atr_pred_threshold, the attribute exists in the sentence
+'attribute_loss_theta': if score of attribute is larger than atr_pred_threshold, the attribute exists in the sentence
-'attribute_loss_theta': 1.0,